Gale Brewer

-Gale Arnot Brewer (born September 6, 1951) is an American Democratic politician from the state of New York who has represented the 6th New York City Council District since January 2022, a position she previously held from 2002 to 2013.
+Gale Arnot Brewer (born September 6, 1951) is an American Democratic politician from the state of New York who has represented the 6th New York City Council district since January 2022, a position she previously held from 2002 to 2013.
 From January 2014 to December 2021, she served as the 27th Borough President of the New York City borough of Manhattan.

 Education

-Brewer graduated from the Winsor School in Boston in 1969, and then obtained her undergraduate degrees from Bennington College in 1973 and Columbia University in 1997.
-She then earned her Master of Public Administration (M.P.A.) degree from Harvard University's John F. Kennedy School of Government.
+Brewer graduated from the Winsor School in Boston in 1969, and then obtained a bachelor's from Bennington College in 1973 and a Master of Public Administration from Harvard University's John F. Kennedy School of Government in 1990.
+She then earned a second bachelor's from the Columbia University School of General Studies in 1997.

-Career
+Career in government

 From 1975 to 1978, Brewer served as director of scheduling for Mary Anne Krupsak, the former Lieutenant Governor of New York.
 From 1978 to 1990, she was chief of staff to then-New York City Council member Ruth Messinger.
 From 1990 to 1994, Brewer was director of the New York City Office of Federal Relations in New York in the administration of David Dinkins.
-From 1994 to 1998, she was Deputy Public Advocate for Intergovernmental Affairs under Mark J. Green.
+From 1994 to 1998, she was Deputy Public Advocate for Intergovernmental Affairs under Mark Green.

 Brewer then served as Project Manager for the NYC Nonprofits Project and worked with the Telesis Corporation, a private firm that builds affordable housing.
 She was a member of Manhattan's Community Board 7 and Chair of the New York State chapter of the National Women's Political Caucus.
 In 2000, she was cited by the New York Daily News as #20 of "50 New Yorkers to Watch".